MultiverseLearningProducts/swe/src/bootcamp/wk4/day5.md

     })
 })
 ```

-Run the test by adding the script below to your `package.json` and triggering it with `npm run test:cypress`
+Run your tests by adding the script below to your `package.json` and triggering it with `npm run test:cypress`

 ```json
 "test:cypress": "cypress open"